 - Double Subverted in one Midsomer Murders episode: a Conspiracy Theorist believes the Pudding Club (an association of college students and alumni, started when the students pooled their funds to afford desserts) is an Illuminati-esque organization that secretly controls the world.
 Naturally, this is dismissed by Barnaby, even when the theorist is murdered.
-It turns out the club is a conspiracy, but nothing so grand as World Domination: the students tend to end up in diplomatic positions around the world, and use them to smuggle cultural artifacts back to the school, which sells them off to keep itself funded.
+It turns out the club is a conspiracy, but nothing so grand as to Take Over the World: the students tend to end up in diplomatic positions around the world, and use them to smuggle cultural artifacts back to the school, which sells them off to keep itself funded.

 - In Paranoia supplement Acute Paranoia, a society called The International Workers of the World (Wobblies) was created because the people sent to investigate it kept being executed for failing to find it, so the latest group realized that if the society doesn't exist, then they should create it.
 They created it solely to spy on it, and then it was infiltrated by spies for other groups.

 - By the midpoint of Firewatch, Henry and Delilah become increasingly convinced to have been unwitting test subjects in a secret government research of human behavior in long-term isolation.
 It turns out, however, that the "conspiracy" is a hoax perpetrated by a previous occupant of Henry's watchtower who attempts to drive them both mentally unstable and have them kicked out before they can discover evidence of his crimes.